EECA-NZ/electrify-app/readme.md

-# Electrify App
+# Home Efficiency Calculator

-This repository contains the source code for the Electrify App, a FastAPI application designed to provide insights into household energy costs.
+This repository contains the source code for the home efficiency calculator, a FastAPI application designed to provide insights into household energy costs and CO2 emissions.

 This is a prototype for an approach to deploying our models that aims to make it easy: